ModWorkshop/site/README.md

 2. Default email: admin@modworkshop.net and password: admin.
 3. The defaults are meant to be convenient for development they are not to be used in production.
 Make sure to setup with more care for production.
 4. Due to the complexity of getting PHP setup (libraries + config), we currently don't have a dockerless guide.

+## Security
+If you discover a security vulnerability, please submit a [private vulnerability report](https://github.com/ModWorkshop/site/security/advisories/new).
+Alternatively, you can email me directly at luffy@modworkshop.net.